Russia's Putin renounces right to send troops to Ukraine

 The White House welcomed Putin's backing for the ceasefire, but said there must be "tangible actions" to defuse the crisis.

+President Barack Obama spoke with British Prime Minister David Cameron and agreed that the United States and the European Union would "work to implement additional coordinated measures to impose costs on Russia" if it failed to take immediate steps to de-escalate the situation in Ukraine, the White House said.

-U.S. Vice President Joe Biden spoke with Poroshenko on Tuesday and "underscored the importance of having monitors in place to verify violations of the ceasefire, as well as the need to stop the supply of weapons and militants from across the border," the White House said.
+U.S. Vice President Joe Biden also spoke with Poroshenko and "underscored the importance of having monitors in place to verify violations of the ceasefire, as well as the need to stop the supply of weapons and militants from across the border," the White House said.

 Even the limited sanctions already imposed by Washington and the EU have chilled investor sentiment in Russia at a time when its economy is already on the brink of recession.